cbdp/100-days-of-code/log.md

 **Today's Progress**: JavaScript Algorithms and Data Structures Projects 3/5

-**Notes**: Gave up working out why my roman numeral converter didn't complete the exercise, as it returned all the corret values.
+**Notes**: Gave up working out why my roman numeral converter didn't complete the exercise, as it returned all the correct values.
 Stole a solve from the docs instead, which afaik returned the exact same values as my solve above.
 Very confusing!

 ### Day 43: May 21, 2020